 - I will make this blog everything I want it to be and know that I am doing what we should have done together.

-So my first blog post that hasn’t been technical or about a location in any way.
+So my first blog post that hasn't been technical or about a location in any way.
 It is also my most open post.
-Some have come close such as my rant about exploring the wilderness of life.
-I avoided writing anything more personal after a passing comment from my mum.
+Some have come close but I avoided writing anything more personal after a passing comment from a friend.
 However, I think it needs to be done from time to time.
 This is my escape from daily life and if that is venting then long may it last.